RezaJanalizadeh/2020-NSA-Codebreaker-Challenge/README.md

-This repository is related to the 2020 NSA Codebreaker Challenge.
-In particular, I will try to provide a detailed writeup for the most important tasks of this challenge.

 ## Overview
 The 2020 Codebreaker Challenge consists of a series of tasks that are worth a varying amount of points based upon their difficulty.
 This year, we are releasing the challenge in multiple phases.